daeh/zotero-markdb-connect/README.md

 2. Link Markdown files to Zotero items using **Zotero Item Keys**.

    - This is recommended if you created the Markdown notes with the `Export Note` feature of Zotero.
-   - The Markdown file names should start with `@` and the file contents should include the Zotero-Item-Key in a consistent format
-     (Zotero automatically generates Item Keys; they take the form of `ABCD1234`, as in `zotero://select/library/items/ABCD1234`).
+   - The Markdown file contents should include the Zotero-Item-Key in a consistent format (Zotero automatically generates Item Keys; they take the form of `ABCD1234`, as in `zotero://select/library/items/ABCD1234`).

 NOTE: _ZoteroObsidianCitations_ assumes that a given Markdown file corresponds to a single Zotero item.
 (A Markdown reading note can reference multiple Zotero items throughout the file, but _ZoteroObsidianCitations_ will only link the Markdown note to one BetterBibTeX-citekey / Zotero-Item-Key.)
 Multiple Markdown files can point to the same Zotero item.